jschwxrz/toaster-optimization/README.md

-# ToasterOptimization
+# Toaster Optimization

-Welcome to the ToasterOptimization repository!
-This repository contains a series of optimization challenges, ranging from easy to prepare to cry, all centered on the art of perfecting toaster settings.
+Welcome to the Toaster Optimization repository!
+This repository contains a series of optimization challenges, ranging from 'easy' to 'prepare to cry', all centered on the art of perfecting toaster settings.
 The various optimization tasks and the project outline are detailed in `toaster_optimization_task.py`.

 ## Repository Structure